-The VITA 2000 has an on-chip temperature sensor which can output a digital code (Tsensor) of the silicon junction temperature.
+The VITA 1300 has an on-chip temperature sensor which can output a digital code (Tsensor) of the silicon junction temperature.
 The Tsensor output is a 8-bit digital count between 0 and 255, proportional to the temperature of the silicon substrate.
-This reading can be translated directly to a temperature reading in °C by calibrating the 8-bit readout at 0°C and 70°C to achieve an output accuracy of ±2°C. The Tsensor output can also be calibrated using a single temperature point (example: room temperature or the ambient temperature of the application), to achieve an output accuracy of ±5°C.
+This reading can be translated directly to a temperature reading in °C by calibrating the 8-bit readout at 0°C and 85°C to achieve an output accuracy of ±2°C. The Tsensor output can also be calibrated using a single temperature point (example: room temperature or the ambient temperature of the application), to achieve an output accuracy of ±5°C.

-The resolution of the temperature sensor in ${}^{\circ}\text{C}$ / bit is made almost constant over process variations by design.
-Therefore any process variation will result in an offset in the bit count and this offset will remain within ± 5 °C over the temperature range of 0°C and 70°C.
+The resolution of the temperature sensor in ${}^{\circ}\mathrm{C}$ / bit is made almost constant over process variations by design.
+Therefore any process variation will result in an offset in the bit count and this offset will remain within ± 5 °C over the temperature range of 0°C and 85°C.

 Tsensor output digital code can be read out through the SPI interface.
-Refer to the Register Map on page 50.
+Refer to the Register Map on page 53 tempd_reg_temp<7:0>: This is the 8-bit N count readout proportional to temperature.